code-not-found/code-not-found.github.io/_posts/jsf-primefaces/2018-01-02-jsf-primefaces-welcome-page-redirect-example.md

 As we are running on Spring Boot we no longer have a <var>web.xml</var> in which we can specify a <var>&lt;welcome-file-list&gt;</var>.

 A way to solve this is to [extend the WebMvcConfigurerAdapter](https://stackoverflow.com/a/29054676/4201470){:target="_blank"}.
-However, as of Spring 5 the [WebMvcConfigurerAdapter is deprecated](https://www.baeldung.com/web-mvc-configurer-adapter-deprecated){:target="_blank"}.
+Yet, as of Spring 5, the [WebMvcConfigurerAdapter is deprecated](https://www.baeldung.com/web-mvc-configurer-adapter-deprecated){:target="_blank"}.
 A solution for this is to use the `WebMvcConfigurer` interface directly.

 Create a `WelcomePageRedirect` class that implements `WebMvcConfigurer`.

 Annotate it with `@Configuration`.
-This [indicates](https://docs.spring.io/spring/docs/4.3.13.RELEASE/spring-framework-reference/html/beans.html#beans-java-basic-concepts){:target="_blank"} that the class can be used by the Spring IoC container as a source of bean definitions.
+This [indicates](https://docs.spring.io/spring/docs/5.1.2.RELEASE/spring-framework-reference/core.html#beans-java-basic-concepts){:target="_blank"} that the class can be used by the Spring IoC container as a source of bean definitions.
 In other words, we can specify the page redirect using Java-configuration instead of XML.

 Override the `addViewControllers()` method and forward the default mapping to the target web page.
-In this example we will forward to <var>helloworld.xhtml</var> as shown below.
+In this example, we will forward to <var>helloworld.xhtml</var> as shown below.

 {% highlight java %}
 package com.codenotfound.primefaces;